skip to Main Content

 12. What is a TRISA Endpoint and/or Common Name?

 A TRISA Endpoint is a server address (e.g. trisa.myvasp.com:443) at which the VASP can be reached via secure channels.
+You can think of it as a secure phone number to send and receive sensitive data.
+TRISA uses public key cryptography to secure endpoints.
 The Common Name typically matches the Endpoint, without the port number at the end (e.g. trisa.myvasp.com) and is used to identify the subject in the X.509 certificate.

 13. How does TRISA help regulators?